Eric Comrie: International play

 During the 2012–13 season Comrie played for Team Pacific 2012 World U-17 Hockey Challenge, finishing fifth.
 He went on to win a gold medal playing for Team Canada at the 2013 Ivan Hlinka Memorial Tournament.
 He also played for Team Canada in the U-20 2015 World Junior Ice Hockey Championships, helping lead them to a gold medal.

 Personal life

 Comrie is the son of The Brick founder Bill Comrie, and the paternal half-brother of former NHL players Paul and Mike Comrie.
 In 2013–14 and again in 2014–15, Comrie was teammates with his younger brother, Ty, on the Tri-City Americans major junior hockey team.

 He married his long time girlfriend, Haley Hull, in July 2022 and their first daughter was born in November 2023.
+The couple also have a son, born in the spring of 2025.